pablochanghuang/ITH_AEM/README.md

 conda env create -f ITH_AEM_Project.yml conda activate ITH_AEM_Project

+- **`environment.yml`**: Environment configuration file to set up all necessary dependencies as described above.
+Enables running all Jupyter notebooks included in the project.

 ### **Project Contents:**

-- **`1D_FDEM_REALDATA_least_square_inversion.ipynb`**: Notebook with a cleaner workflow to read and plot the original data.
+1. `1D_FDEM_REALDATA_least_square_inversion.ipynb`**: Notebook with a cleaner workflow to read and plot the original data.
 Data is separated by lines and soundings in Block 53 of the described survey, read from a CSV file (provided in the Google Drive link below).
 Runs the original L2-norm inversion by Marco Couto.

-- **`1D_Forward_Simulation.ipynb`**: Forward simulation of a 1D model with features that mimic the expected permafrost structure from the project.
+2. `1D_Forward_Simulation.ipynb`**: Forward simulation of a 1D model with features that mimic the expected permafrost structure from the project.
 The survey design is set up to match the one described above.

-- **`1D_Simulation_Inversion.ipynb`**: L2 and sparse inversion performed on the synthetic data generated from the forward simulation. *Note: there is currently a bug affecting the inversion results.*
+3. `1D_Simulation_Inversion.ipynb`**: L2 and sparse inversion performed on the synthetic data generated from the forward simulation. *Note: there is currently a bug affecting the inversion results.*

+**Complementary:**
 - **`fdem_1d_least_square_inversion_original.ipynb`**: Original inversion workflow notebook by Marco Couto.
 May not run correctly due to format differences and experimental code.

-- **`environment.yml`**: Environment configuration file to set up all necessary dependencies as described above.
-Enables running all Jupyter notebooks included in the project.

 ### **Data Drive:**

 Real data csv file: https://drive.google.com/file/d/1Y1yTpyrHJLez2_wiJxF1hLWxP7nustEx/view?usp=share_link

+### **References:**

+[1] Department of Infrastructure, Government of Northwest Territories, "Inuvik Tuktoyaktuk Highway Project," [Online].
+Available: \url{https://www.inf.gov.nt.ca/en/ITH}.
+[Accessed: Mar-2025].

+[2] ARCUS, "How is permafrost degradation affecting infrastructure?", *ARCUS*, [Online].
+Available: \url{https://www.arcus.org/search-program/arctic-answers/permafrost-and-infrastructure/briefs}.
+[Accessed: Mar-2025].